-Albert Hall Manchester prides itself on being accessible to everyone.
-We want to create the best experience for our access customers and seek to break down barriers within the live event industry.
+Albert Hall prides itself on being accessible to everyone.
+We want to create the best experience for our access customers and seek to break down barriers within the live event industry + are always aiming to improve our approach.

 Our Access Facilities

-Please note: Our mezzanine seating is tiered wooden steps however we provide seat cushions for our access customers.
-If for any reason you require a seat with a back, please get in touch with our access team who can arrange this for you.
+Please note that the mezzanine seating has tiered wooden steps, but we provide cushions for accessibility.
+If you need a seat with a back, please get in touch with our access team for arrangements.

-At Albert Hall, we want to be able to ensure the best experience for all of our access customers.
-To do this, we need to take a few details from you so that we can meet your requirements.
+At Albert Hall, we aim to ensure the best experience for all our access customers.
+To do this, we need some details from you.

 Reserving a Wheelchair Space